Editor's Note: This post was updated on June 19, 2020 to update data and links.

 Content marketing will rule budgets, priorities and customer attention.
-If you’ve read anything at all about digital marketing in the last three years, then this shouldn’t be a surprise.
+If you've read anything at all about digital marketing in the last three years, then this shouldn't be a surprise.
 Content marketing is so hot right now.
-On a data-backed front, 71% of marketers report that they’re getting an increased content marketing budget for 2015.
-These kind of predictive stats are exactly what you’re looking for if you want to define your digital marketing strategy based on what’s likely to happen in the future.
-And it doesn’t necessarily mean you have to load up on content marketing in 2015.
+On a data-backed front, in 2015 71% of marketers reported getting an increased content marketing budget.
+These kinds of predictive stats are exactly what you're looking for if you want to define your digital marketing strategy based on what's likely to happen in the future.
+And it doesn't necessarily mean you have to load up on content marketing in the present.

 Companies can and should use the same statistics to make different conclusions.
 For example, a content marketing company would use the aforementioned statistic to prepare for an uptick in sales conversations and meetings.
 On the flip side, a company whose competitors are already knocking it out of the park with content marketing might pivot toward a channel that's untapped in their industry.
 It's that old adage we're always talking about: it depends.
 The combination of tactics and strategies that works for one business may not be the right mix for other brands.

 Personalization will earn you some serious cred amongst your customers.
-As a marketer, the one thing you should always be doing is listening to your customers.
-You won’t be able to please every customer and you shouldn’t let a few disgruntled people dictate your strategy, but you should always listen.
-When reports say that 67% of consumers state that custom content helps them make better purchase decisions, you should take notice.
+It is as important for customer retention as it is for lead nurturing.
+As a marketer, the one thing you should always be doing is listening to your customers, whether it is on social media, on chat forums, or in the surveys you conduct.
+You won't be able to please every customer and you shouldn't let a few disgruntled people dictate your strategy, but you should always listen.
+When reports say that 67% of consumers say it’s important for brands to provide them with a personalized experience, you should take notice.
 In digital marketing, how you use stats like these matter more than just being able to spout them off when somebody asks.

 User experience on mobile devices will improve drastically.
 With the stats suggesting that ONE BILLION people will use their smartphone as their only form of Internet access in 2015, it's time to start thinking about mobile first and everything else second.
 This is a big shift, even for those on the cutting edge of digital marketing, so the sooner you can wrap your head around a mobile-first approach, the quicker you'll jump ahead of the competition.

 Up-and-coming trend: it’s all about the digital best dressed list.
-2015, the year of Google Glass and Apple’s Watch.
-If we’ve learned one thing about the rise of smartphones and tablets, it’s that technology has the power to drastically change the digital marketing landscape in a very short period of time.
+If we've learned one thing about the rise of smartphones and tablets, it's that technology has the power to drastically change the digital marketing landscape in a very short period of time.
 When it comes to technology, pay attention, adopt and experiment early, and embrace change.
-It’s the only way forward in our increasingly technical world.
+It's the only way forward in our increasingly technical world.

 Here's the full infographic and an embed code (please use this code if you plan to use or infographic on your site):